-Among TCG's other publications are ARTSEARCH®, the essential source for a career in the arts, and online resources such as special reports and the Membership Directory.
+Among TCG's other publications are ARTSEARCH®, the essential source for a career in the arts, and online resources such as the Membership Directory.

 TCG and the Laboratory for Global Performance and Politics (the Lab), based in Washington, DC at Georgetown University, developed the Global Theater Initiative (GTI) over the course of 2015, and launched it officially in February 2016.
 By combining the unique reach of TCG’s international programming with the Lab’s distinctive experience in humanizing global politics through the power of performance, GTI strengthens, nurtures, and promotes global citizenship and international collaboration in the U.S. professional and educational theatre field.
 It also honors and intersects with the work so many theatre colleagues have invested in cross-cultural exchange and understanding.

 Back to top